Ready to change the game?

 - Apply knowledge of special education principles, theories, laws, policies, and ethical practice in the comprehensive delivery of services to individuals with exceptional learning needs associated with emotional, intellectual, learning, or severe disabilities, as well as dually-diagnosed students with a gift and a disability.

-- 33% graduate tuition discount for M.Ed and M.A.T
+- 33% graduate tuition discount for full-time teachers employed within 200 miles (approx.)

 - Financial aid (Direct Stafford Loans) and interest-free payment plans are available.

 - Student loan payments may be deferred until program completion